Jam-Session-314/Jam-Session-314.github.io/index.md

 Screenshots of what we have completed for this milestone:

+Updated the home / landing page to a more 'user friendly' look.
+Also added the featured session section.
 <img width="600px" class="rounded float-start pe-4" src="../img/newLandingNoLog.png">

+Now looks different when you are logged in compare to when you are logged out.
 <img width="600px" class="rounded float-start pe-4" src="../img/newLanding.png">

+Dedicated Admin page, which admin can edit and remove sessions.
 <img width="600px" class="rounded float-start pe-4" src="../img/adminPage.png">

 ---